SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/AI-Ethics-WG/Docs/GoogleDocs/14ibt8g356vB320x_lDgE80UpervzQHayGPFpJpRcdJo/doc-with-comments.md

 # Three Critical Elements of the Platform

-To succeed, this initiative must spark global reflection, conversation, and action on humanity’s long-term goals in tandem with how emerging exponential technologies can be used to achieve those goals.
+To succeed, this initiative must spark global reflection er , conversation, and action on humanity’s long-term goals in tandem with how emerging exponential technologies can be used to achieve those goals.
 This requires people to learn about these technologies, reflect on their own values, and find alignment with global benefit.

-> [Comments]
-> Context - To succeed, this initiative must spark global reflection, conversation, and action on humanity’s long-term goals in tandem with how emerging exponential technologies can be used to achieve those goals.
-This requires people to learn about these technologies, reflect on their own values, and find alignment with global benefit.
-> * Holly Rankin: YESSSS!
-The potential for benefit is seemingly limitless.
-Engaging, inspiring, and including the world with the use of great AI tools and storytelling can go a very long way toward creating a hopeful and beneficial future for the world.
->   - Colleen Pridemore: 👍
->